pixielabs/handbook/02-project-management/03-beginning-and-ending.md

 playing catch up.

 ## Kick-out
-We finish a project with a sprint long feature freeze, meaning we stop adding features.
+We try to finish a project with a sprint long feature freeze, meaning we stop adding features.
 We use this time to fix any bugs, optimise inefficient code, tackle technical debt and ensure the project is ready for user testing.